Grant Congruency FAQ

 The NIH funding process has continued to become more competitive, therefore receiving a “JIT Notification” from the NIH is no longer a guarantee of funding.
 The NIH has changed its Just-In-Time policy to include all grants that were scored, as opposed to only those grants that have a high probability of being funded.
 Accordingly, OACU staff are only reviewing those grants that are likely to be funded.

-At the time that a PI receives a fundable score from the NIH, he/she should complete the online form entitled “Request for Grant Application/IACUC Protocol Congruency Review.”
+At the time that a PI receives a fundable score from the NIH, he/she should complete the online form: https://research.unc.edu/offices/iacuc/forms/request-for-review/.
 This form allows the PI to indicate any additional information he/she would like to communicate to OACU staff about the grant application prior to its review.
 PIs should also ensure that their grant application has been uploaded into RAMSeS for review.

 Upon completion of this online form, OACU staff will receive an email notification of the request for congruency review.
 Requesting the congruency review at this time is advantageous because it will allow for any discrepancies between the grant application and the IACUC protocol(s) to be resolved prior to the award of grant funds.

 If the PI does not request a grant application/protocol congruency review at the time he/she receives a fundable score from the NIH, OACU staff will be notified via email once the status of a grant application has been updated in RAMSeS to “JIT Request Received.”
-Once OACU staff receive this notification, they will call and/or email the PI to inquire about the likelihood of the grant being funded.
+Once OACU staff receive this notification, they will email the PI to inquire about the likelihood of the grant being funded.
 If it is likely that the grant will be funded, OACU staff will conduct a congruency review of the grant application with the corresponding IACUC protocol(s).
-Reviewing the grant application and corresponding IACUC protocol(s) at this time is not ideal because IACUC approval has already been submitted to the NIH by UNC-CH grants administration staff.
-This issue can be problematic if there are procedures proposed in the grant application that are not typically approved by the IACUC.
-(For example, LD50 studies, the use of death as an endpoint, etc.) If OACU staff identifies serious discrepancies between the grant application and the IACUC protocol(s), the NIH may have to be notified of these issues.
+If there are procedures, etc. proposed in the grant application that are not in the protocol, or that are not typically approved by the IACUC (For example, LD50 studies, the use of death as an endpoint, etc.), time for amendments and approval will be needed.
+If OACU staff identifies serious discrepancies between the grant application and the IACUC protocol(s), the NIH may have to be notified of these issues.

 Grant applications will be reviewed by OACU staff in the order in which they were received or in order of priority.
 Grant applications will be reviewed within one week of receiving a request from the PI or email notification from RAMSeS.
 Grant applications requiring review on an emergency basis will be given priority and reviewed immediately.
 OACU staff will make every attempt to accommodate funding/award deadlines but PIs should allow sufficient time for OACU staff to review the grant application.